top of page

 Bruno - Our Bordeaux Winemaker & Oenologue

-Bruno is the skilled Bordeaux winemaker who transforms our estate-grown grapes into the award-winning wines that define Château Méaume.
-Since joining us in 2010, Bruno has been instrumental in developing our wine profile through meticulous terroir-focused work.
+Bruno is the skilled Bordeaux winemaker who transforms our estate-grown grapes into our well known wines that define Château Méaume.
+He has been part of the Méaume story since 2010, with Sue playing an integral role alongside Bruno in building the vineyard into what it is today.
+Bruno has been instrumental in developing our wine profile through meticulous terroir-focused work.

 Today, Bruno serves as wine consultant to several prestigious estates across Bordeaux and Spain, but Château Méaume holds a special place in his work.
 He appreciates our family-owned approach, the freedom to prioritise quality over volume, and the patience to allow wines to develop properly.
 Our minimum two years of oak ageing isn't a marketing claim - it's Bruno's unwavering standard.